-This report presents data and trends for electricity generation, net electricity imports, and related CO_2 emissions of electric generation serving load in the nine-state RGGI region without assigning causality to any one of the factors influencing observed trends.
-Monitoring results show that there has been an increase in the amount of non-RGGI electric generation serving load in the RGGI region, combined with a decrease in the CO_2 emissions rate of this generation.
+electric generation serving load in the RGGI region, combined with a decrease in the CO_2 emissions rate of this generation.
 These two trends largely offset one another.
-Overall, the monitoring results show that there has been a 6.1 percent decrease in average annual CO_2 emissions from non-RGGI electric generation serving load in the RGGI region during the period of 2016 to 2018, compared to the annual average annual CO_2 emissions during the base period of 2006 to 2008.
+Overall, the monitoring results show that there has been a 7.3 percent decrease in average annual CO_2 emissions from non-RGGI electric generation serving load in the RGGI region during the period of 2017 to 2019, compared to the annual average annual CO_2 emissions during the base period of 2006 to 2008.